 The High Performance Metals segment of ATI Ladish's parent reported a 12% increase in revenues, with sales to the aerospace and defense markets up 13%, thanks to a full year of ATI Ladish sales, which offset reduced demand in the jet engine aftermarket.

 The very nature of ATI Ladish's industry is capital-intensive and raw material costs can vary greatly.
 Titanium, a staple component in aircraft and aerospace parts manufacturing, increased in cost by more than 70% in a decade.
 Other key materials, such as aluminum and nickel-based superalloys, have seen similar price swings.
 To mitigate the high cost of raw materials, the company recycles by-products, such as machine turnings and test pieces.

-In 2011 Allegheny Technologies (ATI) acquired and renamed Ladish, and joined its operations with ATI's High Performance Metals segment.
+(ATI) acquired and renamed Ladish, and joined its operations with ATI's High Performance Metals segment.

 The deal, valued at approximately $778 million, enabled the Pittsburgh, Pennsylvania-based manufacturer of stainless and specialty steels and alloys to expand the scope of its product portfolio and customer base, particularly in the aerospace market.
 Ladish also benefited; its technology and manufacturing capacity complemented ATI's footprint while preserving its own established business.

 ATI Ladish started in 1905 when Herman Ladish bought a 1,500-lb steam hammer.